netscaler/netscaler-k8s-ingress-controller/simplified-deployment-usecases/ DNS-configuration.md

 ## Configuring NetScaler as DNS resolver

-To configure NetScaler as a DNS resolver, you can add the DNS address records using Citrix Ingress Controller.
+To configure NetScaler as a DNS resolver, you can add the DNS address records using Netscaler ingress controller.

 ### Adding DNS records for Ingress resources

-To add DNS records for ingress resources, you need to set the value of the variable `NS_CONFIG_DNS_REC` to `true` in [Citrix Ingress Controller](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/deployment/baremetal/citrix-k8s-ingress-controller.yaml#L95) deployment at the boot time.
+To add DNS records for ingress resources, you need to set the value of the variable `NS_CONFIG_DNS_REC` to `true` in [Netscaler ingress controller](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/deployment/baremetal/citrix-k8s-ingress-controller.yaml#L95) deployment at the boot time.
-Citrix Ingress Controller adds the address records in NetScaler for all the host names specified under the ingresses that are intended to configure NetScaler.
+Netscaler ingress controller adds the address records in NetScaler for all the host names specified under the ingresses that are intended to configure NetScaler.

 ### Adding DNS records for services of type LoadBalancer

 To add DNS records for the service of type LoadBalancer, you need to:

-1. Enable the `NS_SVC_LB_DNS_REC` environment variable of Citrix Ingress Controller deployment by setting the value as `true`.
+1. Enable the `NS_SVC_LB_DNS_REC` environment variable of Netscaler ingress controller deployment by setting the value as `true`.
 2. Specify the DNS host name for which the address records needs to be updated in NetScaler using the `service.citrix.com/dns-hostname` annotation in the service of type LoadBalancer.

 Following is an example of a service of Type LoadBalancer with the special annotation to add DNS address records in NetScaler.